AkshaySJadhav/Kafka/Kafka_Kerbrose.md

 exec $(dirname $0)/kafka-run-class.sh kafka.tools.ConsoleConsumer "$@"
 ````

 I have came across an issue where you need to import the JAAS files as $KAFAKA_OPTS variable instead of "KAFKA_CLIENT_KERBEROS_PARAMS".
 I was getting the "Could not login: the client is being asked for a password" error then I have unset the variable and exported $KAFAKA_OPTS and it worked.
+This happens because kafka client tool does not know from where it can pick up the kerberos ticket for kafka service So we need to set a variable which tells kafka toolkit from where it can access the kerberos ticket

 #### 1) Ambari adds the following settings to the file.
 (Note: serviceName=kafka is required for connections from other brokers.)